-Today, Sonia and Isaac are among Charlotte's premier arts patrons and philanthropists.
+Eventually, Issac and the late Sonia Luski became two of Charlotte's premier arts patrons and philanthropists.
 In fact, when they were leaving Cuba, the Luskis traveled with belongings that fit in only four suitcases – but they included among their few possessions two commissioned paintings they picked up at the artist’s studio on the way to the airport.

 Those paintings created a cultural touchstone to their former country.
 They also formed the nucleus of what became an extensive, eclectic collection of museum-quality artwork.
 As their commercial real estate business prospered, so did their ability to augment their collection.
 While it includes paintings, portraits, sculptures, woods, pottery, jewelry and fibers, the focus of the Luskis’ collection is primarily on contemporary glass.
 The pieces are a kaleidoscope of colors, intricacies, textures, patterns and sizes.

 It is an intensely personal collection, sourced from their world travels, studios, galleries and the Penland School of Crafts.
 Penland, a national center for craft education in the Blue Ridge Mountains of North Carolina, introduced the Luskis to the medium of glass.
 The couple visits the school regularly, and many of the artists there have become close friends as well as recipients of their support.